HL7/fhir-gender-harmony/input/pagecontent/cdadicom_use_case.md

 						<table border="1" width="100%" cellpadding="0" cellspacing="0">
 							<tbody>
 								<tr>
-									<td ID="sfcu_narrative">Sex For Clinical Use</td>
+									<td>Sex For Clinical Use</td>
-									<td ID="sfcu_value">Female</td>
+									<td>Female</td>
 								</tr>
 								<tr>
-									<td ID="Technique1">Imaging Technique</td>
+									<td>Imaging Technique</td>
-									<td ID="Technique1OriginalText">The patient is a transgender
+									<td>The patient is a transgender male, undergoing hormonal
-										male, undergoing hormonal treatment.
-Based on physician instructions, affirmed gender creatinine reference ranges
-										were confirmed to be within normal values prior to the administration of non-ionic iodinated contrast agent..
+										treatment.
+Based on physician instructions, affirmed gender creatinine reference ranges were confirmed to be within normal values prior to the administration of non-ionic iodinated contrast agent..
 CT images for attenuation correction and anatomic localization followed by PET images were obtained..</td>
 								</tr>
 							</tbody>
 						</table>